Homemade Turkey Gravy

 Mesh strainer full of pieces from turkey drippings in a pan for Turkey Gravy.

 • If a gravy packet was included with the turkey, add it to the saucepan (if you want a gluten free gravy, don't add the packet).
-Bring the liquid to a simmer.
+Bring the liquid to a boil over medium-high heat, then simmer.
 Stir in the bouillon granules and pepper.
 Gradually whisk in the milk and bring back to a simmer.
 At this point, taste the gravy.
 Add more bouillon and pepper if needed for flavor.
 Do not add salt at this time.

 Pan of boiling drippings for Turkey Gravy.